Dealer Licensing in Minnesota

 To obtain a dealer license in Minnesota, you must do the following:

-- Fill out the Application for Dealer License completely, because incomplete applications are returned to applicants.
+- Fill out the Motor Vehicle Dealer License Application (Form PS2401) completely, because incomplete applications are returned to applicants.

-- Include the Commercial Location Checklist (PS 2410).
+- Include the Commercial Location Checklist (Form PS2410).

 - Include the original copy of your Motor Vehicle Dealer License Surety Bond (Form PS2446).

-- For new dealers and DSB license applicants selling new mopeds, provide a Franchise Agreement from the manufacturer of each new make of vehicle for sale.
+- For new dealers and DSB license applicants selling new mopeds, provide a Dealer Franchise Agreement (Form PS2404) from the manufacturer of each new make of vehicle for sale.

-- Proof of ownership or lease of property.
+- Proof of ownership or Verification of Property Lease (Form PS2407).

-Minnesota DVS advises applicants to hold off on submitting their dealer license applications until their locations fully meet all the necessary items on the Commercial Location Checklist.
-Failure to meet the requirements or misstatements on the checklist will cause the application to be denied.
+The Minnesota DVS advises applicants to hold off on submitting their dealer license applications until their locations fully meet all the necessary items on the Commercial Location Checklist (Form PS2410).
+Failure to meet the requirements or misstatements on the checklist may cause the application to be denied.
 In addition, any applicant denied a dealer license must wait at least one year before reapplying.